 This is a trademarked version of a supplement called coleus forskohlii (say, cole-E-us-four-skoll-EE).
 Since it is listed first, it makes up most of the Thrive Premium DFT patch ingredients.

 As I noted in the review of coleus forskohlii, there is weight loss research on this ingredient.
-Some of that research shows it might work and other studies shows it might not work.
+Some of that research shows it might work and other studies show it might not work.

 This study used ForsLean, the same brand of coleus forskholii that is in the DFT patch.
 That's good.

-While this is interesting, remember, the women took an oral supplement.
-Would a patch work too?
+Remember, the women took an oral supplement.
+They didn't put it on their skin.
+Would a transdermal patch also work?
 I can't find a single weight management study involving a ForsLean transdermal patch.